Finesse/web-fonts-repository/README.md

 #### `logger`/`level`

 How many messages should be logged to the file.
-The value is on of the `\Monolog\Logger` constants.
+The value is one of the `\Monolog\Logger` constants.
 You can read more about log levels [here](https://seldaek.github.io/monolog/doc/01-usage.html#log-levels).

 #### `fonts`